Lead Scoring for Beginners

 Lead scoring is often made out to be a behemoth endeavor, but it really doesn’t have to be.
 If you’ve considered implementing a lead scoring process at your organization but you’re feeling a little overwhelmed by the project, keep reading.
 There are ways to start out with a simple process and expand on it later.
 It’s never going to be a set-and-forget type of project anyway.

-First, you might be wondering why lead scoring is important.
 Lead scores serve as the agreed-upon guideline between the sales and marketing organizations that determine lead fit and the subsequent follow up actions that should take place.

-With that in mind, a mistake some organizations make is when lead scoring is solely managed by marketing, without input from sales.
+With that in mind, a mistake some organizations make is that lead scoring is solely managed by marketing, without input from sales.
 It has to be a joint effort—sales should not leave all of the lead scoring work to Marketing.
 (And Marketing should not do this in a silo.)

 This approach helps both organizations measure the overall lead flow and quality, which ultimately impacts revenue.
 Having a common definition of lead qualification via scores helps the sales organization manage follow up processes and enable marketing to provide resources to support follow up and nurturing programs.
 This helps keep the flow of qualified leads consistent and steady.